 Duration of the procedure

-The procedure can take only 15 minutes and the numbing part of the injection can start to work fairly quickly.
-(The part of steroids, which lasts longer, should begin to work in 2 to 5 days).
+The procedure can take only 15 minutes, and the numbing part of the injection can start to work pretty quickly.
+(The number of steroids, which lasts longer, should begin to work in 2 to 5 days).

-The amount of time pain relief lasts is different for each person.
+The amount of time pain relief lasts differently for each person.
 This type of injection does not always provide pain relief.
 But if it does, the benefits can last up to a few months.

 Doctors can also use epidural injections to find the source of their pain.
 In this case, the injection will be directed to a specific nerve.

 If it helps calm your pain, your doctor will know that you have found the right nerve.
 A common side effect is that you may feel more pain until the medicine starts working.

 - Damage to the nerves.

 Several conditions can make it risky for you to receive an epidural injection, such as:

 - Blood clotting problems.